-By sampling a sequence of possible realizations $(s_{1,n},\dots ,s_{T,n})$, $n=1,\dots ,N$, of the random variables $(S_1,\dots,S_T)$ and their survival probabilities $(p_{0,n},\dots ,p_{T-1,n})$, $n=1,\dots ,N$, we can calculate the unbiased one-step survival Monte Carlo estimator for $PV_{t_0}$, as an alternative of the standard Monte Carlo estimator of \cref{thm:MC}. \begin{theorem} The one-step survival Monte Carlo estimator for the present value of a knock-up-out barrier option given by the average discounted one-step survival payoff
+\end{proof} Using \eqref{pup} and \eqref{sup} a Monte Carlo estimator can create the path from $s_1$ to $s_T$, by sampling with independent and identically distributed random variables $u^{(t+1)}\sim \mathcal{U}(0,1)$. \begin{corollary} The one-step survival Monte Carlo estimator for the present value of a knock-up-out barrier option given by the average discounted one-step survival payoff